Nanny Tax Definition

 Steps to Handle Nanny Tax

 There are steps you need to follow

-- Employers need to take social security number or an ITIN of Housekeeper
+- Employers need to take a social security number or an ITIN of Housekeeper.

 - Employers need to obtain a completed form of Form I-9 with the proper identification number from housekeepers because Form I-9 shows the eligibility of a household worker.